gagolews/datawranglingpy/README.md

-In his "spare" time, he writes books for his students (check out his [*Deep R Programming*](https://deepr.gagolewski.com/)) and develops open-source (libre) data analysis software, such as [`stringi`](https://stringi.gagolewski.com/) (one of the most often downloaded R packages), [`genieclust`](https://genieclust.gagolewski.com/) (a fast and robust
+In his "spare" time, he writes books for his students (check out his [*Deep R Programming*](https://deepr.gagolewski.com/)) and develops open-source data analysis software, such as [`stringi`](https://stringi.gagolewski.com/) (one of the most often downloaded R packages), [`genieclust`](https://genieclust.gagolewski.com/) (a fast and robust